HemaGanisetti/AI-Practice/README.md

 #My first ChatBot

 ##Overview
-A simple pyhton based chatbot that answers users questions.
+-A simple pyhton based chatbot that answers users questions.

 ##Features
-RAG Chatbot
+-RAG Chatbot that ingets document and provides Q&A ability -Answers based on your knowledge source
+-Chat on data

 ##Technologies
+-python3
-Open AI GPT LLM, Langchain, Streamlit
+-Open AI GPT LLM
+-Langchain
+-Streamlit

 ##How to run